kelonye/epns-sdk/Readme.md

 ### new Notifications(contractAddress: string, signer: ethers.Signer)

-Make a new `Notifications` client to subscribe to send notification events for `signer`.
+Make a new `Notifications` client to subscribe to notifications sent to `signer`.

 ### notifications.onReceive(fn: Function): Function